7gill/Gigabyte-Z390-UD-Catalina-install/README.md

 	* Not fixed as of yet

 * USB (3/12/2019)
 	* I just realized that I had USB issues I wasn't aware of.
-I use the guide [here] (https://www.youtube.com/watch?v=j3V7szXZZTc&feature=youtu.be) to walk me through how to create a map of my USB ports
+I use the guide [here] (https://www.youtube.com/watch?v=j3V7szXZZTc&feature=youtu.be) to walk me through how to create a map of my USB ports.
+More below

+## USB headers I enabled on for my USBMap.kext

+HS/SS01 left middle pair of ports
+HS/SS02 right middle pair of ports
+HS/SS03 left bottom pair of ports
+HS/SS04 right bottom pair of ports
+HS/SS05 left top pair of ports
+HS/SS06 right top pair of ports
+HS07 (on my case front top right port)
+HS08 (on my case front top left port)
+HS12 internal USB 2 header for wifi/bluetooth

+This will make more sense if you watch the video I linked above under USB

 ## Comments
 If anyone with similar hardware finds this useful, sweet.

 While the miminalist guide where I started was pretty sparse with the kexts and .efi file mine seems a bit more messy.
 To be honest I am not to sure the drivers>bios folder is needed at all but what do I know.
 It all seems to work so I am happy.

+Also, I am just some dude on the internet who followed some instructions I am no expert on any of this shit.